-There are so many elements to Habitat Hall we had no problem spending an hour and a half in the relatively small space.
-Children can play instruments resembling different animal sounds, feel animal pelts, make animal tracks, crawl through a log, here the sounds of the wetlands, dress up as an insect, mammal, or reptile, read a book, do a puzzle…and the list goes on and on.
-There are truly so many different ways to enjoy this space.
+There are so many elements to Habitat Hall, you’ll have no problem spending an hour or more in this relatively small space.
+Children can play instruments resembling different animal sounds, feel animal pelts, make animal tracks, crawl through a log, hear the sounds of the wetlands, dress up as an insect, mammal, or reptile, read a book, do a puzzle…and the list goes on and on.
+There are truly so many different ways to enjoy the nature center.

-The best part of the new Habitat Hall is that it compliments the other rich offerings of a great park.
-Spend the day at Holliday Park – hit the playgrounds, walk the trails, eat a picnic lunch, play in the splash pad at the Ruins, and be sure to visit Habitat Hall at the Holliday Park Nature Center!
+The best part of Habitat Hall is that it complements the other rich offerings of this beautiful park.
+Spend the day at Holliday Park – hit the playgrounds, go creek stomping, walk the trails, eat a picnic lunch, play in the splash pad at the Ruins, and be sure to visit Habitat Hall at the Holliday Park Nature Center!